Ayahuasca Ceremony in Peru | Information & Travel guide

 So in general, what you can expect from Ayahuasca is an alteration and amplification of your state of consciousness.
 The Ayahuasca experience can result in an extraordinary encounter with the “I”.
 As well as the identification of a true “I” previously unrecognized and apparently rediscovered.
 During the experience, there is no dissolution or loss of consciousness.
 On the contrary, only one modification of it occurs.
 The subject is aware throughout the session of who he is, where he is, and what he has taken.
 By calling the participants by their names, they respond, but this can lead them away from their main visions.

 Which Ayahuasca retreat is the best?
 This is one of the most frequently asked questions among different tourists and foreigners.
 We believe that in the Peruvian Amazon you will find the best spiritual retreats.
 But you don’t necessarily have to do it within the Amazon basin.
 There are places to enjoy ceremonies from Lima to Machu Picchu itself.
-Although if you are looking for a true and original experience, the best ceremonies will be found in the jungles of Peru.
+Although if you are looking for a true and original experience, the best ceremonies will be found in the jungles of Peru where the vine grows abundantly.
 Whether in Cusco, Iquitos, or Puerto Maldonado, you will have wonderful opportunities to enjoy a unique ceremony.
 Keep in mind that it is important to do it with a certified shaman or with some renowned or prestigious healer.
 Since there are many people who transform these ceremonies into an exploitative business.

 Also within the different lodges that specialize in services within the jungle can offer these ceremonies.
 Some of these ceremonies can be enjoyed going deep into the jungle.
 But as with any experience you’re looking to enjoy, do a little research before embarking on it.
 You can book it along with your tickets to the Inca citadel and enjoy the mysteries of Machu Picchu.
 The possibilities are many, so it is better to enjoy it with a prestigious agency or company.